hilbix/tino/blog/20240229-susi-under-attack.md

 The original host (which still does not boot, which is not caused by the attack itself but I think by a recent upgrade to SystemD without reboot) will act as a relay for the old IP until I manage to move the IP, too.

-The data of the VM already has been transferred to a new host and now is verified.
+The data of the VM already has been transferred to a new host and now is being verified.

 It may take some time to activate the VM again.